 "Play solo" mode is available and it is equipped with search to show all possible words from SCOWL Size 70 dictionary.
 A "don't disturb" button is provided to allow/restrict invites.
 Multiplayer sessions could be free-for-all singles or by teams.
 Any player can act as "Host" to create a new session (room) and the rest may join as "Challengers".
 Closed sessions could be made exclusive with a private code or minimum Elo allowed.

 The scoring adheres to the traditional Boggle point system according to word length but implements right-minus-wrong rule to penalize adventurous players.
-Options for this setting are "Cancel if ", "Count all words" (no cancel) and "Score shared by finders".
-Abbreviations and known acronyms are accepted but given no score.
+Options for this setting are "Cancel if common", "Count all words" (no cancel) and "Score shared by finders" (including deduction).
+Abbreviations, acronyms and contractions are accepted but given no score.

 Players are ranked using the Elo rating system.
 Bonus Elo will be awarded every round with respect to position (up to 10th) except the bottom.
 Playing solo will also earn some Elo if score is at least 5 pts.
 The Top 50 Players (active in last 6 months) and Top 10 Gainers (played last 24 hours) are updated in real-time.

 Playing Boggle is a good way to test spelling skills and sharpen the brain.
 This word game is suitable even for kids ages 8 and up.
 It's filled with fun and thrills with results that are very unpredictable.
 Having the most words does not guarantee a win.
 At times, those with fewer words may snatch the win with long or unique finds.

 It takes focus, good memory and diligence to stay competitive!
 Remember the rules of past and present tenses, plural forms, comparatives and superlatives to create more words by simply adding ED, S/(I)ES or (I)ER/(I)EST.